 Mild topical keratolytic agents (eg, 5% salicylic acid in petrolatum ointment) can be used in extensive cases to avoid aggressive rubbing of large areas .

 Chemical peels (eg, 20% salicylic acid in alcohol) are reported to lead to rapid resolution of the condition .

-Terra firma-forme dermatosis usually responds completely to treatment.
-Patients can be reassured that this is a benign condition, and that they can use alcohol wipes to remove any recurrent lesions.
+Terra firma-forme dermatosis usually responds completely to treatment and rarely recurs.
+Patients can be reassured this is a benign condition, and they can use alcohol wipes to remove any recurrent lesions.